 Your MSc project gives you the opportunity to further specialise in a chosen field.
 We provide careful consultation to make sure you choose the right project topic (from a wide-ranging list) for your career ambitions.
 Many projects are company-oriented, which means that you have the opportunity to deal with real-world problems in your chosen subject.

 Our excellent industrial links have developed over many years and throughout many countries.
-Some examples include work with:
+Examples include work with:

 Our Industrial Advisory Committee reviews and advises industrial activities.
 The Committee acts as a forum for discussing teaching, research and consultancy to industry.

-The course is designed with close consultation with the School's Industrial Advisory Board, hence taking on board the latest requirements of industry for graduates.
+The course is designed through close consultation with the School's Industrial Advisory Board, hence taking on board the latest requirements of industry for graduates.
 Employability skills are developed throughout the delivery of the modules, particularly as part of capstone individual project.
-Furthermore, students are equipped with business, management and entrepreneurial skills to enhance their employability potential globally.
+Students are also equipped with business, management and entrepreneurial skills to enhance their employability potential globally.

-Throughout the course students have access to a dedicated employment coordinator, attend specially arranged employer seminars, university career workshops and research seminars, to prepare them for the world of work once graduated.
+Throughout the course students have access to a dedicated employment coordinator, attend specially arranged employer seminars, university career workshops and research seminars, to prepare them for the world of work once they graduate.

 Throughout this course, you will have the chance to: